 Honey (or Date Syrup): though this ingredient is optional, it really helps add to the flavor balance.
 There are a multitude of low histamine sweeteners you can use, but by far my favorite is manuka honey.
 Not only is it great for the digestive system, but manuka honey has been proven to lessen allergy symptoms, like those of histamine intolerance.

-Step 3.
-Gather your spices while you wait for the pan to heat, then add your oil and wait one more minute.
+Step 2) Slice your garlic and mince your ginger, and then turn on medium-low heat under your cast iron.
+Gather your spices (image 2) while you wait for the pan to heat, then add your oil and wait one more minute (image 3).

 What Pan to Use.
 You'll need tongs and a cast iron pan for this recipe; a nonstick pan would also work well (though the idea of forever chemicals now freak me out).

-- chicken with sunflower seed pesto sauce
+- Chicken with sunflower seed pesto sauce

-- a hearty lentil stew
+- A hearty lentil stew

-- low histamine lemongrass chicken
+- Low histamine lemongrass chicken

 - Asian-inspired lettuce wraps

-- pork tenderloin with garlic herb sauce
+- Pork tenderloin with garlic herb sauce

 Crispy Garlic-Ginger Bok Choy (No Soy Sauce)